wmhilton-stoplight/platform-docs/2.-workspaces/b1-change-look-and-feel.md

 - Edit the default template to personalize it for your company.
 - Completely replace the default template.

->Use traditional Markdown along with [Stoplight Flavored Markdown](../4.-documentation/stoplight-flavored-markdown.md).
+> Use traditional Markdown along with [Stoplight Flavored Markdown](../4.-documentation/stoplight-flavored-markdown.md).

 1. Select the right arrow next to **Landing Page**.
 2. Use the **Home Screen Markdown** page to add information to the page.
 3. Select **Preview** to test your changes.
 4. Select **Use Default Template** to replace your content with default content provided by Stoplight.

+The **HTTP Request Maker** and **JSON Schema** options aren't supported in the Landing Page Markdown editor.